 Performance Trend Report

-The Trend Report presents information about the trends and robustness of the successful and failed test results, over time.
-This report is generated by fetching the JUnit.xml report when a test comes to an end.
+The Trend Report presents information about the trends and robustness of successful and failed test results, over time.
+This report is generated by fetching the JUnit.xml report when a test ends.
 This capability is inherent to Jenkins and is provided by the common Performance Jenkins plugin.

 Performance Report